Surgery for a deviated septum (septoplasty)

 Photo of patient and medical staff in a hospital

-If a deviated nasal septum becomes a real problem in daily life, surgery may be considered.
+If a deviated nasal septum is causing severe symptoms, surgery may be considered.
 The aim is to straighten the septum so it’s easier for air to flow into the nose through both nostrils again.
-Research suggests that surgery can improve the symptoms.
+Studies have shown that surgery can improve the symptoms.

 Being unable to breathe through your nose properly can be distressing.
 Especially if it causes headaches, tiredness, snoring, nosebleeds or recurring infections.
-If doctors think these problems are probably being caused by a deviated septum, they may suggest surgery (septoplasty) to correct it.
+If these problems are being caused by a deviated septum, surgery (septoplasty) may correct it.
 An ear, nose and throat (ENT) doctor will do the surgery.

 Before you decide whether or not to have this procedure, it's worth considering the pros and cons.
 It can also be a good idea to get a second opinion from a different doctor.